 One of the most successful, replicated, and continuing scams going around right now is vacation rental fraud.
 The process is simple enough – scammers locate a home on a listing website like Zillow, open an account on Craigslist, copy the images, write some text, and upload a bogus contact.

-To unsuspecting travelers looking to cash in on a too good to be true deal, they unwittingly send cashiers checks, wire transfers, perform a PayPal transaction and in some cases even personal checks.
+To unsuspecting travellers looking to cash in on a too good to be true deal, they unwittingly send cashiers checks, wire transfers, perform a PayPal transaction and in some cases even personal checks.

 Once the scammer has the funds, they disappear like a Nigerian bank account of a long lost relative.